tahabasri/java-spring-boot-notebook-server/README.md

 interpreter.python.separator=;
 ```

-For each interpreter, its own variables keys are starting with interpreter.<interpreter-name>.key, the application will read those variables and it will make them available for use by their correspending interpreter.
+For each interpreter, its own variables keys are starting with an interpreter.<interpreter-name>.key, the application will read those variables, and it will make them available for use by their corresponding interpreter.

 ### Add a new interpreter

 Want to contribute?
 Great!

-The project is developed so anyone can add its own interpreter.
+The project has been developed so anyone can add its own interpreter.
 To do this, the following actions must be done:
-* Create a new implementation of the abstract class 'com.tahabasri.projects.notebookserver.services.interpreter.Interpreter', this class offers the basic methods to initialize the path for the execution process used by the new implementation, the name of the interpreter and an access to all properties defined in application.properties whome their keys starting with interpreter.<interpreter-name>.
+* Create a new implementation of the abstract class 'com.tahabasri.projects.notebookserver.services.interpreter.Interpreter', this class offers the basic methods to initialize the path for the execution process used by the new implementation, the name of the interpreter and access to all properties defined in application.properties whom their keys starting with an interpreter.<interpreter-name>.
 An abstract method 'interpret()' must be implemented with the new interpreter logic.
 * After that, define a new instance of your interpreter in the class 'com.tahabasri.projects.notebookserver.bootstrap.BootStrapData' and add it to the repository, initialise it with the required parameters : interpreter execution path and interpreter name.
-Additionnel parameters can be specified in the application.properties file
+Additional parameters can be specified in the application.properties file.

 ## Technical overview